e2nIEE/pandapower/doc/powerflow/run.rst

 =====================
 .. _ppOPF:

 **pandapower optimal power flow**

-The pandapower optimal power flow is the tool for optimizing your grid state.
-It is reading constraints and costs from the pandapower tables and is processing it into the pypower case file that is handed over to the pypower OPF.
+The pandapower optimal power flow is a tool for optimizing your grid state.
-Hitherto we have two cost function options, that are fitting our special use cases.
-In the future, this module will be developed further in order to allow opf calculations with more flexible cost functions.
+Hitherto it offers two cost function options, that are fitting special use cases.

-You can find the documentation of the pypower OPF under http:/www.pserc.cornell.edu/matpower/manual.pdf In theory, the pandapower OPF can do exactly the same, it just requires an extension of the pandapower <-> pypower interface

-**Available cost functions**

-*Linear costs*
+In addition to the equality constraints in the problem formulations below, the full set of nonlinear real and reactive power balance equations is always considered in the pandapower optimal power flow.
+To understand the usage, the OPF tutorial is recommended (See :ref:`tutorial`).

+..note: All power constraints for generators and static generators are negative, so p_max < p < p_min!

+.. autofunction:: pandapower.runopp

+**Linear costs**

 .. math::
 		min & \sum_{i  \ \epsilon \ gen }{P_{g,i} * w_{g,i }} \\